dangbroitsdon/Wall-Jump/README.md

-# Wall-Jump for Fabric
+# Wall-Jump Unofficial for Fabric

 Jump from wall to wall!
 https://www.curseforge.com/minecraft/mc-mods/wall-jump-unofficial-fabric
-this the continued wall jump i guess
+This the unoffical continuation of Wall-Jump!
+Fabric